varuas/MLFND-PredictingBostonHousingPrices/README.md

 Hence, we can now conclusively say that the optimal model has a max depth of 4.

+**Note:** Since we are using ShuffleSplit, Grid Search searches for the highest validation score on the different data splits.

 ### Predicting Selling Prices
 Now, we shall try to predict the house selling prices for the following clients :